 Mike Matheny and Eddie Dyer took radically different paths to achieve similar historic feats.

-Matheny is the first rookie big-league manager to lead the Cardinals to the postseason since Dyer did it 66 years ago.
+In 2012, Matheny became the first rookie big-league manager to lead the Cardinals to the postseason since Dyer did it 66 years earlier.

 Matheny had no professional managing experience when he was selected to replace Tony La Russa, who retired after the 2011 season.
 Taking advantage of an expanded postseason format, Matheny led the 2012 Cardinals to the NL Championship Series before they were eliminated by the Giants.